davidunga/vector-space-of-curves/README.md

 - r is the radius of curvature
 - &theta; is the winding angle tangent to the curve
 - m and n are co-prime integers, indexing the symmetry of the shape (m), and its periodicity relative to the winding angle (n).
-- &epsilon; and &phi; are scale and phase parameters.
+- &epsilon; and &phi; are eccentricity and phase parameters.

 &nbsp;
 ### References